crystal-lang/rfcs/text/0007-event_loop-refactor.md

   include Socket

   module FileDescriptor
-    # Reads at least one byte from the file descriptor into *slice* and continues
+    # Reads at least one byte from the file descriptor into *slice*.
-    # fiber when the read is complete.
+    #
+    # Blocks the current fiber if no data is available for reading, continuing when available.
+Otherwise returns immediately.
+    #
-    # Returns the number of bytes read.
+    # Returns the number of bytes read (up to *slice.size*).
+    # Returns 0 when EOF is reached.
     abstract def read(file_descriptor : Crystal::System::FileDescriptor, slice : Bytes) : Int32

-    # Writes at least one byte from *slice* to the file descriptor and continues
+    # Writes at least one byte from *slice* to the file descriptor.
-    # fiber when the write is complete.
+    #
+    # Blocks the current fiber if the file descriptor isn't ready for writing, continuing when ready.
+Otherwise returns immediately.
+    #
-    # Returns the number of bytes written.
+    # Returns the number of bytes written (up to *slice.size*).
     abstract def write(file_descriptor : Crystal::System::FileDescriptor, slice : Bytes) : Int32

     # Closes the *file*.